uklineale/um_reminders_flask/README.md

 #UM Reminders
 This app sends out Urban Ministries Open Door Clinic reminders.
 It does so by taking in a CSV file with a phone number and a message.
 Most functionality is in `app/` in `app/classes` and `app/views.py`.

+#Install Instructions#
+ all dependencies with pip

-To start the app, grant `build.py` permission to execute and run the script.
+To start the app, run

 Environment variables that must be set are:
 -UM_PASSWORD - the password for your app.
 Make it strong!